Archive for July 1940

 Thursday 11 July 1940

 Convoys attacked off Suffolk.
 Portland harbour raided.
 Night: Activity over south-west England, East Anglia, Yorkshire coast and Portsmouth.
 Weather: Channel overcast.
 Cloud base 5,000ft, Visibility fair.
 Thunderstorms and bright intervals in the midlands and north.
-Enemy Action by Day On the morning of 11 July, between 0600 and 0900 hours, the Luftwaffe launched a number […]
+Enemy Action by Day The day began with scattered raids by lone Luftwaffe aircraft along the eastern coast between Yarmouth […]

 Read more